MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Jobs.md

   [about_Thread_Jobs](about_Thread_Jobs.md).

 Running scripts remotely, on a separate machine or in a separate process, provides great isolation.
-Any errors that occur in the remote job do not affect other running jobs or the parent session that started the job.
+Any errors that occur in the remote job don't affect other running jobs or the parent session that started the job.
 However, the remoting layer adds overhead, including object serialization.
-All objects are serialized and deserialized as they are passed between the parent session and the remote (job) session.
+All objects are serialized and deserialized as they're passed between the parent session and the remote (job) session.
 Serialization of large complex data objects can consume large amounts of compute and memory resources and transfer large amounts of data across the network.

-Thread-based jobs are not as robust as remote and background jobs, because they run in the same process on different threads.
+Thread-based jobs aren't as robust as remote and background jobs, because they run in the same process on different threads.
 If one job has a critical error that crashes the process, then all other jobs in the process are terminated.